cedar-book/dev.bitshares.works-ts/core/startinfo/README.md

 1. Run  a node
 1. Create an application or software
 1. Create a token
 1. Build and BitShares exchange
+1. Learn Financial features
+1. Learn BisShares data structures

 Each case, you can check different repositories and branches.
 There are contributed tools and plugins to support developments and implementations.
 Many people join the BitShares Community groups to ask a question or answer to other member's questions.